BlyDoesCoding/ls-clone/README.md

 A tiny **C** program that mimics `ls` but adds a splash of colour and emojis to make directory listings.

-The project is part of a personal coding challenge: Write a small C Programm Every Day (I have Time)
+The project is part of a personal coding challenge: Write a small C Programm Every Day (When i have Time(probably never))

 ---